 Adyen’s strategy is to always control the payment value chain end-to-end.
 In the USA, Adyen is therefore directly connected to the Visa and Mastercard systems.

 Adyen is a Third Party Processor of Wells Fargo Bank, NA, Concord, CA 94524.

 Adyen is a Third Party Processor of Deutsche Bank AG, New York, NY, 10005.

-Adyen also has acquiring capabilities across Europe, Brazil, Hong Kong and Australia.
+Adyen also has acquiring capabilities across Canada, Europe, Brazil, Hong Kong, Singapore, New Zealand, and Australia.
 For more information see Adyen Global Acquiring.